-The sweet mix is topped with your choice of cream or milk and the result is quite charming.
+The sweet mix is topped with your choice of cream or milk, and the result is quite charming.
 It’s so nice, in fact, that this drink was extremely popular at one time.
-It has lost a bit of that glory but remains a tasty and easy cocktail.
+It has lost a bit of that glory, but it remains a tasty and easy cocktail.

-The Liqueurs.
-While you can find other raspberry and hazelnut liqueurs, Chambord and Frangelico are among your best options.
+- The Liqueurs: While you can find other raspberry and hazelnut liqueurs, Chambord and Frangelico are your best options.
 They're both extremely easy to find and should be in almost every liquor store.
 You'll also find that a bottle of each makes a good addition to your bar stock.

 - Silk Stocking - This tequila cocktail pairs Chambord with a reposado tequila, a hint of chocolate, and a splash of cream.
 It's light, pink, and pretty tasty.

 - Nutty Irishman - If you prefer to skip the fruits, give this popular drink a try.
 It can be served as a party shooter, a slow sipper on the rocks, or in a hot coffee cocktail.
 No matter how you make it, the combination of Frangelico and Irish cream is always a hit.